Kira Yarmysh: Biography

 Kira Yarmysh was born in Rostov-on-Don on October 11, 1989 into a Jewish family.
 In 2007, she entered the Faculty of International Journalism of Moscow State Institute of International Relations (MGIMO) without exams, having won the University Challenge Olympiad.
-After graduation, she worked in the press services of the Pushkin Museum in Moscow and Utair airline.
+After graduating, she worked in the press services of the Pushkin Museum in Moscow and Utair airline.
 In 2013, she took part in the election campaign of Alexei Navalny, who ran for mayor of Moscow.
 In August 2014, she became the press secretary of Navalny and the press secretary of the Anti-Corruption Foundation (FBK).
 Navalny wrote in this regard: "It was important for us that the press sec had a strange surname."

 In 2017, Yarmysh was co-host of several editions of the Navalny 20:18 programme, and made anti-corruption statements on her behalf.
 In particular, she published a video in which she said that Putin's friend Mikhail Kovalchuk "owns all television"; later Yarmysh acknowledged factual errors in the video and deleted it.

 In February 2018, Yarmysh was arrested for 5 days for a retweet that "formed a negative opinion of another candidate" in the Russian presidential elections; in May of the same year, a court of Moscow ordered a 25-day administrative arrest for tweets made two days before Vladimir Putin's inauguration about the action "He's Not our Tsar".

 On January 21, 2021, for calling for rallies in support of Alexei Navalny, she was detained by Russian authorities along with her associates Lyubov Sobol and Georgy Alburov.
 She was jailed for 9 days on charges of organizing public events without notifying the authorities.
 On February 1, 2021, Kira was placed under house arrest.
 The human rights organisation Memorial recognized her as a political prisoner.
 Yarmysh fled Russia in 2021 after being convicted for calling for protests against Navalny's arrest.